 In the 1920s, Crittenton’s official policy opposed separating a mother and child for adoption.
 The organization strongly believed that children should be kept with their birth mothers as the best possible outcome for both.
 Many other Christian charities serving the same population shared this view.
 They offered employment and life skills for single mothers and supported keeping mothers and their children together.
 During the 1920s, the Crittenton mission matured into a modern social service organization that minimized its evangelical activities while promoting professional standards.

 In 1943, the national organization began to break from its long-cherished original mission of keeping mothers and children together.
 It adopted standards for case planning for each resident and started working with local adoption agencies.
 This coincided with larger national trends, where homes came under the control of professional social workers.

-By the late 1950s and early 1960s, with its original mission abandoned, the organization became a major American institution in the promotion of adoption for mostly single white mothers.
+With its original mission abandoned by the late 1950s and early 1960s, the organization became a major American institution in the promotion of adoption for mostly single white mothers.
 Young women who stayed at these facilities were strongly encouraged to relinquish their children to adoption agencies rather than keep their infants, at the urging of social workers, family members, faith-based groups, and churches.
-The mission itself had transformed into an adoption placement service from a service group dedicated to the union of single mothers and their kids.
+The mission had transformed into an adoption placement service from a service group dedicated to the union of single mothers and their kids.

 Return to Chapter 2: The Most Suitable Plan